The University of Southern Indiana's Master of Social Work Admission Committee begins accepting applications each year on September 1.

 Non-BSW/Traditional and Advanced Standing Part-time students are admitted for the Fall semester.
 Advanced Standing Full-time students are admitted for the Summer semester.

-Each year, the application deadline for advanced standing admission and readmission (i.e. those with a Bachelor of Social Work degree) occurs on the second Friday of January; the application deadline for non-BSW (i.e., those without a Bachelor of Social Work degree) admission and readmission occurs on the second Friday of February.
+Each year, the application deadline for Advanced Standing Full-time admission (i.e. those with a Bachelor of Social Work degree) occurs on the second Friday of January; the application deadline for non-BSW (i.e., those without a Bachelor of Social Work degree), Advance Standing Part-time and program readmission occurs on the second Friday of April.

 Click on the button below for a dropdown of information.